msjun23/msjun23.github.io/_pages/about.md

 <center>
 <span style="font-size: medium">
   Hello and nice to meet you.
-Thack you for coming!
+Thanks for coming!
   <br>
   My name is Seokjun Moon.
   <br>